4321 Inverter

 1. Generate All From Source

-1. Create a new “Layout” the same name as your schematic
+1. In Virtuoso, create a new “Layout” with the same name as your schematic

-2. Go to “Connectivity/Generate/All From Source”.
-You will get two transistors, and a few cyan (M1) Pins
+2. Use “Connectivity/Generate/All From Source”.
+It will generate the two transistors, and a few cyan (M1) Pins

-• You should see matching instances between schematic and layout.
+• The instances between schematic and layout should match.
 Selecting one highlights the other.

 4. Align the transistors